Annual food bills 'up £788' in a year

 It can also be worth signing up to supermarket websites even if you don't shop with them, as supermarkets often send out discounts via email.

-Some supermarkets give new online shoppers a sweetener with some money off their first shop.
+Most supermarkets give new online shoppers a sweetener with some money off their first shop.

 Find out who has the best delivery deals